About The Programme

 Can I balance this with my studies?

 Yes you can.
-The programme only requires 40 hours of your time throughout the year (excluding the trip to Geneva which will be on a weekend) and it is entirely up to you how you divide your time.
+You only need to dedicate 100 hours of your time throughout the year (roughly two hours a week) and it is entirely up to you how you divide your time.

 Will I need to pay for my own travel to Geneva?

-No. Elevation Networks will cover this cost.
+No, this is included in the cost of the programme.
 The only thing you will need to cover is your spending money.

 Will I get a reference for this?

 Yes.
-Upon completion you will receive a signed reference.
+Upon completion you will receive a signed reference along with your ILM Leadership and Management Certificate.

 Can final year university students apply?